nielsgl/dspy-profiles/PROJECT.md

 2.  **Context Managers & Decorators**: Pythonic `with profile(...)` and `@with_profile(...)` constructs to apply profiles in code.
 3.  **CLI Integration**: A `dspy-profiles` command-line interface for managing profiles and running scripts under a specific profile.
 4.  **Secure Secret Management**: Seamless integration with environment variables and `.env` files for API keys and other secrets.
-5.  **Extensibility**: Support for custom providers to accommodate any DSPy setup.
+5.  **Configuration Validation**: Robust validation of profile schemas to prevent misconfiguration.

 ## Configuration (`~/.dspy/profiles.toml`)